dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-5 Last Branch Record.md

 In this example,[^8] lines that correspond to function `LzmaDec` are of particular interest to us.
 Using the reasoning from [@sec:lbr_hot_branch], we can conclude that the branch on source line `dec.c:36` is the most executed branch in the benchmark.
 In the output that Linux `perf` provides, we can spot two entries that correspond to the `LzmaDec` function: one with `Y` and one with `N` letters.
 Analyzing those two entries together gives us a misprediction rate of the branch.
 In this case, we know that the branch on line `dec.c:36` was predicted `303391` times (corresponds to `N`) and was mispredicted `41665` times (corresponds to `Y`), which gives us `88%` prediction rate.

 Linux `perf` calculates the misprediction rate by analyzing each LBR entry and extracting misprediction bits from it.
 So that for every branch, we have a number of times it was predicted correctly and a number of mispredictions.
 Again, due to the nature of sampling, it is possible that some branches might have an `N` entry but no corresponding `Y` entry.
-It could mean that there are no LBR entries for that branch being mispredicted, but it doesn’t necessarily mean that the prediction rate equals to `100%`.
+It could mean there are no LBR entries for the branch being mispredicted, but that doesn’t necessarily mean the prediction rate is `100%`.

 ### Precise Timing of Machine Code {#sec:timed_lbr}

-As it was discussed in [@sec:lbr], starting from Skylake architecture, LBR entries have `Cycle Count` information.
-This additional field gives us a number of cycles elapsed between two taken branches.
+As was discussed in [@sec:lbr], starting from Skylake, LBR entries provide `Cycle Count` information.
+This additional field specifies the number of elapsed cycles between two taken branches.
 If the target address in the previous LBR entry is the beginning of a basic block (BB) and the source address of the current LBR entry is the last instruction of the same basic block, then the cycle count is the latency of this basic block.
 For example:

 ```
 400618:   movb  $0x0, (%rbp,%rdx,1)    <= start of a BB